How to knit your first sweaterPublished on May 24, 2021 By Merion 4 min read

-Knitting your first jumper is one of the big milestones every knitter wants to achieve and with this guide, we breakdown all the steps of how to knit a sweater to show you that even a beginner can knit a jumper!
-The stitches to learn, considerations to make along the way and the answers to all your jumper knitting queries are answered here!
+Knitting your first jumper is one of the big milestones every knitter wants to achieve and with this guide, we breakdown all the steps of how to knit a sweater to show you that even a beginner can knit a sweater!
+The stitches to learn, considerations to make along the way and the answers to all your sweater knitting queries are answered here!

 Essential stitches for knitting a sweater

 Making sure you have some of the knitting basics under your belt before embarking on the challenge of your first sweater is definitely recommended!
 Make sure you're comfortable with casting on as well as working both purl and knit stitches.

 While sweater patterns vary in the stitch techniques they use, most work in rib at the top and bottom of a sweater to bring stretch to the shape.
 To create shapes around the arms and neck you will also need to know how to bind off in the middle of your work as well as finishing your project.
 To create a seamless knitting experience, knowing your Ks (knit) from your Ps (purl) will be super helpful!
 Check you know your knitting abbreviations and how to read a knitting pattern.

 With these skilled mastered, you are ready to give a sweater a go!

 Once you’ve decided to dip your toe into the wonderful world of garment knitting, the first thing you need to do is find a sweater knitting pattern - this will show you the exact step-by-steps to knit your beginner sweater.

 While knitting an adult sweater is a big task, you can opt for something bulkier.
 Using a bulky yarn will mean the garment will work up quicker and is a great way to get used to the new techniques involved with making a sweater.
 Alternatively for a smaller scale project for the little ones in your life, a basic baby sweater is the perfect way to test out those sweater making skills or why not a fun dog sweater pattern?